Vincent Nichols: Archbishop of Birmingham

 On 15 February 2000, Nichols was appointed the eighth Archbishop of Birmingham by Pope John Paul II, succeeding the French-born Maurice Couve de Murville.
 He was installed as archbishop on the following 29 March.
 He received the pallium from Pope John Paul II in Rome on 29 June 2000, the Feast of Saints Peter and Paul, at the same time as Cormac Murphy-O'Connor received his as Metropolitan Archbishop of Westminster.
-Prior to his appointment to Birmingham, he had been considered a leading contender to replace the late Cardinal Hume as Archbishop of Westminster; the position went to Cormac Murphy-O'Connor, although Nichols would later succeed him.
+Prior to his appointment to Birmingham, he had been considered a leading contender to replace the late Cardinal Hume as Archbishop of Westminster; the position went to Murphy-O'Connor, although Nichols would later succeed him.

 In 2001, Nichols became chairman of the management board of the Catholic Office for the Protection of Children and Vulnerable Adults.
 He is also a patron of the International Young Leaders Network based at Blackfriars, Oxford.
 In 2008, he was named President of the Commission for Schools, Universities, and Catechesis in the Council of the Bishops' Conferences of Europe.
-He is lead episcopal trustee of the three English seminaries outside the United Kingdom – The Royal English College, Valladolid, as well as the Beda College and the Venerable English Colleges in Rome.
+He is the lead episcopal trustee of the three English seminaries outside the United Kingdom – The Royal English College, Valladolid, as well as the Beda College and the Venerable English Colleges in Rome.
 He is assisted in this role by two further episcopal trustees – Archbishop Arthur Roche, Secretary of the Congregation for Divine Worship and the Discipline of the Sacraments, and Mark Jabalé, Bishop Emeritus of Menevia.
 He undertakes at least one visitation of each of these seminaries in each academic year.

-He provided the commentary for the BBC's coverage of the funeral of Pope John Paul II in 2005.
+Nichols provided the commentary for the BBC's coverage of the funeral of Pope John Paul II in 2005.

-By virtue of his status as ordinary of the Birmingham diocese, Nichols played a leading role in the cause of canonisation of Cardinal John Henry Newman, which took place in 2019.
+By virtue of his status as ordinary of the Birmingham diocese, Nichols played a leading role in the cause of the Canonisation of John Henry Newman, which took place in 2019.
 In 2008 Nichols oversaw the opening of Newman's grave in Worcestershire, a practice usual in such cases, undertaken with a view to translating Newman's remains to the Birmingham Oratory.
-However, no human remains were in the event recoverable.
+However, no human remains could be recovered.
 Likewise as archbishop, Nichols was Chairman of the Governing Body of Newman University College (now Newman University).

 Nichols has written two books: Promise of Future Glory and Missioners; and it was he who set up the "Walk with Me" programme, which sought to bring people together in spiritual accompaniment through the seasons of the Church’s year.
 The initiative later spread to other dioceses.